Bergen to Sognefjord: Cycle Norway's Greatest Landscapes

 You'll ride to the other arms of the Sognefjord, with the first stop being Esefjorden with its widely admired mountains.
 Before you get to Dragsvik, you can visit the Arboretum that stretches the five acres from the road to the fjord.
 Here, you can see around 150 different varieties of trees and bushes from all over the world.
 Enjoy a refreshment or soak in the spa at the Arboretum's recreation area by the fjord.

 Tranquil roads run alongside the fjord, offering vistas of towering mountains, verdant farms, and picturesque hamlets.
-At each turn, Norway's distinct beauty unexpectededly unfolds.
+At each turn, Norway's distinct beauty unexpectedly unfolds.
 The last few kilometers of the journey take you along a narrow branch road to Menes, where you can savor the peaceful stillness and relish a delightful picnic lunch in nature.
 Return to Balestrand cycling the same route.

 Overnight in Balestrand.

-Day 6: Balestrand - Leikanger - Sogndal - Solvorn (24 miles/39 km or 32 miles/51 km)*
+Day 6: Balestrand - Leikanger - Sogndal - Solvorn (27 miles/44 km or 40 miles/64 km)*

 The inner part of Sognefjorden is entered today by taking the boat from Balestrand to Leikanger at 11:50 am.
 Your cycling route leads outside two large tunnels, sharing the road with bike-friendly motorists until the last stretch into Sogndal.
 Savor the essence of Sogn, the oldest fruit-growing region in Norway.
 In spring, the landscape is adorned with beautiful fruit blossoms, and in fall, purple plums and red apples decorate the trees.
 A stop in Sogndal, at the region's midpoint, reveals excellent shopping opportunities and cafes.

-Leaving Sogndal, the cycling path continues alongside the fjord towards Solvorn, tracing the Barsnesfjorden uphill until Hafslo lake comes into view.
+Leaving Sogndal, the cycling path continues alongside the fjord towards Solvorn, tracing the Barsnesfjorden uphill until Hafslo Lake comes into view.
 The final short leg of the journey from Galden to Solvorn is a gentle downhill descent into a quiet village, distinguished by historic, small, white wooden houses.

 Overnight in Hafslo or Solvorn.